Document Type : Research Paper

 Authors

-1 Department of Psychology and Education of Exceptional Children, Allameh Tabataba’i University, Tehran, Iran
+1 Assistant Professor, Department of Psychology and Education of Exceptional children, Allameh Tabataba’i University, Tehran, Iran

 2 Assistant Professor, Department of Psychology and Education of Exceptional children, Allameh Tabataba’i University, Tehran, Iran